 1] Stateful Inspection Firewall

-Not everyone has heard of the stateful firewall, but it is something that exists.
-It’s the type of firewall that keeps track of and monitors the state of any active network connection.
-It can also analyze incoming traffic along with looking out for possible data risks.
+Not everyone has heard of the stateful firewall, but it exists.
+It’s the type of firewall that monitors the state of any active network connection.
+It can also analyze incoming traffic while monitoring for potential data risks.

-From what we have gathered, this type of firewall is situated at Layer 3 and Layer 4 of the Open Systems Interconnection (OSI) model.
+From what we have gathered, this type of firewall operates at Layers 3 and 4 of the Open Systems Interconnection (OSI) model.

-One of the functions that come with the stateful firewall is the ability for it to prevent malicious traffic from gaining access or leaving the private network.
+One of the functions that comes with the stateful firewall is the ability to prevent malicious traffic from gaining access or leaving the private network.
 Furthermore, it can monitor the overall state of network communications and detect unauthorized network access attempts.

 Advantages of Stateful Firewalls